Foxh0und/MCSC/stamfordbridge.md

 If you're planning a trip, then anyone who wants to go to a match MUST buy a [Chelsea (True Blue) Membership](https://www.chelseafc.com/en/tickets---membership/membership).
 One ticket per membership.

-To gain our assistance, you must also be a member of our local club.
+To gain our assistance, you must also be a member of our local club (see the Membership tab).

 It is critical for some of the bigger fixtures that you buy the membership before